Suleiman700/MultiplayerZombieSurvival2D/README.md

 # Multiplayer Zombie Survival 2D
 This is a 2D multiplayer socket-based zombie survival game.
-It features multiple lobbies, various guns, door mechanics, survival system, and a money system.
+It features multiple lobbies, various guns, door mechanics, survival system, bullet sounds and a money system.

 Try it now: http://194.163.132.253:82/public/